The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Algorithmic aspects

 It is immediate to check whether a $0$-cell contains a root of $F$.
-Sturm's theorem (Corollary \ref{cor:CountingRealRoots}) allows us to count the roots in a $1$-cell.
-Cauchy's theorem (Corollary \ref{cor:RootCounting}) allows us to count the roots in a $2$-cell.
-In both cases the essential subalgorithm is the computation of Sturm chains for $R/S$, which we will discuss in \sref{sub:SubresultantAlgorithm} below.
-Building on this, the root finding algorithm successively refines a list $L_j = \{\Gamma_1,\dots,\Gamma_{n_j}\}$ of disjoint cells such that: \begin{itemize} \item Each root of $F$ is contained in exactly one cell $\Gamma \in L_j$. \item Each cell $\Gamma \in L_j$ contains at least one root of $F$. \item Each cell $\Gamma \in L_j$ has diameter $\le 3r \cdot 2^{-j}$. \end{itemize}
+Sturm's theorem (Corollary \ref{cor:CountingRealRoots}) allows us to count the roots of $F$ in a $1$-cell $\ee{a}{b}$: for $G = F( a + X (b-a) )$ in $\CC[X]$ calculate $P = \gcd(\re G, \im G)$ in $\RR[X]$ and count roots of $P$ in $\ee{0}{1}$.
+Cauchy's theorem (Theorem \ref{thm:CountingComplexRoots}) allows us to count the roots in a $2$-cell.
+In both cases the crucial subalgorithm is the computation of Sturm chains which we will discuss in \sref{sub:SubresultantAlgorithm} below.